alexreinert/piVCCU/README.md

    ```

 ### Migration from other systems
-* Original CCU2 or RaspberryMatic
+* Original CCU2

    Just restore a normal system backup using the CCU web interface

+* RaspberryMatic
+   1. Restore a normal system backup using the CCU web interface
+   2. Reinstall all addons using the CCU web interface

 * YAHM
    1. Create full backup of your SD card